What’s The Best Thing To Do With A Large Inheritance?

 • Topping off an emergency fund

 • Developing an asset allocation and investment plan that suits you, which may be different than who left you the inheritance.
-Concentrated holdings with an emotional attachment (often blue-chip stocks) can derail an investment plan
+Concentrated holdings with an emotional attachment can derail an investment plan

-What not to do?
+What isn’t the best thing to do with inherited money?
 After receiving a sudden windfall, individuals are often tempted to pay off their mortgage.
-But in comparison with the other ways to invest or utilize the funds, it usually isn’t the best option.
-Especially coming off of a prolonged period of ultra-low interest rates, many homeowners already refinanced into low fixed rate mortgages.
+But in comparison with the other ways to invest or utilize the funds, paying off a mortgage usually isn’t the best option.
+Especially after a prolonged period of ultra-low interest rates, many homeowners already refinanced into low fixed rate mortgages.

 What to Do When a Parent Dies and You’re the Executor